 To keep the change alive, John believed that continual training was key and brought me out to Sydney every six months for three years.
 He worked with Pragmatic Institute to develop training and consulting agendas that kept me busy during my visits, leading multiple sessions with the teams, from the CEO down.

 This collaboration helped amplify John’s philosophy and delivered real changes to the business.
 For example, a more structured and accountable process for defining and launching products was implemented.
 KPIs were defined prior to launch and actively tracked throughout the product lifecycle.
-Win/loss calls became a standard practice, and product managers were encouraged to reach out to non-customers to identify new opportunities.
+Win/loss calls became standard practice, and product managers were encouraged to reach out to non-customers to identify new opportunities.
 Throughout the process, some unprofitable offerings were eliminated, others were repackaged and several innovative new offerings were launched.

 Veda reaped some unexpected benefits from this approach.